mlbridge/mlbridge.github.io/README.md

 # Important Links

-The link to the GitHub Repositories are as follows:
+The link to the individual GitHub Repositories are as follows:

 - [The ML Bridge Plugin (A CoreDNS Plugin)](https://github.com/mlbridge/coredns-mlbridge)
 - [The ML Bridge Middleware](https://github.com/mlbridge/mlbridge-middleware)